ukmda/ukmda-dataprocessing/ukmon_meteortools/README.md

 # ukmon_meteortools
-## Version 2023.04.16
+## Version 2023.04.17

 Python tools and utilities to work with meteor data from the UK Meteor Network

-Available submodules shown below.
-To get more information about each module or function use Python's built-in help capability
+To get more information about the submodules and functions use Python's built-in help capability

 ``` python
 from ukmon_meteortools import utils